Bambra Tree Sleeves

 This system seems to work for a range of tree species including both natives and exotics.
-Fungal disease and aphids are occasional problems and it is important to regularly inspect the trees for broken poles or torn plastic.
-The guards are less effective on very windy sites and pushing the post into the ground is difficult if it is very dry or rocky.
+On very windy sites the thin posts can 'quiver' causing the plastic to tear.
+This is where I use the 10mm posts.
 The guards do allow easy follow-up weed control which is important for the slower growing species.